-- Provide a mix of employment spaces for small, medium and large businesses, and the potential for multiple users including expanding businesses, SMEs and start-ups. - Provide flexible floorspace that can respond to changing economic drivers and demands for different technologies over time. - 3 Deliver high quality buildings and spaces, including attractive amenity space colocated alongside other facilities, to create a healthy and sustainable working environment. - 4 Locate employment provision at accessible and sustainable locations across the Garden Community, connected by safe pedestrian/cycle routes and public transport corridors, to encourage more sustainable patterns of movement. - Deliver energy-efficient buildings that are constructed with a fabric first approach, incorporating renewable energy technologies where possible, and that make provision for EV Charging and battery storage (where feasible). - Provide 'Superfast' broadband connection to all homes and businesses to meet the needs of a range of behavioural work patterns across different commercial sectors including home and flexible working arrangements.
+1 Provide a mix of employment spaces for sm potential for multiple users including expan 2 Provide flexible floorspace that can respond demands for different technologies over tin 3 Deliver high quality buildings and spaces, in located alongside other facilities, to create environment.
+4 Locate employment provision at accessible Garden Community, connected by safe ped corridors, to encourage more sustainable p 5 Deliver energy-efficient buildings that are c incorporating renewable energy technologi for EV Charging and battery storage (where mall, medium and large businesses, and the nding businesses, SMEs and start-ups.

+• Provide 'Superfast' broadband connection to all homes and businesses to meet the needs of a range of behavioural work patterns across different commercial sectors including home and flexible working arrangements.